 A portion of the Inmate Programs Section is responsible for providing educational, religious, and therapy-oriented programs to the inmate population.
 Attendance in programs is voluntary and available to most inmates upon written request at no charge.
-The Criminal Justice Center (CJC) provides a multitude of programs to incarcerated inmates in an ongoing effort to give them the opportunity to earn an education and resolve personal growth issues.
+The El Paso County Jail provides a multitude of programs to incarcerated inmates in an ongoing effort to give them the opportunity to earn an education and resolve personal growth issues.
 Below are just a few of the programs that are offered to our General Population inmates.

 - Alcoholics Anonymous

 - A.A.
 Step Study

 - Drug, Alcoholic and Addictive Behavior

 - Anger Management

 - Time for Change